isid0re/SoloLeveling/README.md

 # SoloLeveling

 An automated leveling script for all Diablo 2 softcore expansion characters using Kolbot from level 1 to 99.
 After the initial setup, the bot will operate without user involvement.
+This is a hobby project that I'm doing in my spare time.
+So if you enjoy using SoloLeveling consider supporting me at [buymeacoffee.com/isid0re](https://www.buymeacoffee.com/isid0re).

 ### Features
 - Operates in Hell difficulty within 24 hours